Politics of the Isle of Man: Executive branch

 When acting as Lord of Mann, the King acts on the advice of the Secretary of State for Justice and Lord Chancellor of the United Kingdom having prime responsibility as Privy Counsellor for Manx affairs.

 The executive branch under the Chief Minister is referred to as "the Government" or the "Civil Service", and consists of the Council of Ministers, nine Departments, ten Statutory Boards and three Offices.
 Each Department is run by a Minister who reports directly to the Council of Ministers.
-The Civil Service has more than 2000 employees and the total number of public sector employees including the Civil Service, teachers, nurses, police, etc. is about 9000 people.
-This is somewhat more than 10% of the population of the island, and a full 23% of the working population.
-This does not include any military forces, as defence is the responsibility of the United Kingdom.
+This does not include any military positions, as defence is the responsibility of the United Kingdom.

 Legislative branch

 The Manx legislature is Tynwald, which consists of two chambers or "branches".
 The House of Keys has 24 members, elected for a five-year term in two-seat constituencies by the whole island.
 The minimum voting age is 16.
 The Legislative Council has eleven members: the President of Tynwald, the Bishop of Sodor and Man, the Attorney General (non-voting) and eight other members elected by the House of Keys for a five-year term, with four retiring at a time.
 (In the past they have often already been Members of the House of Keys, but must leave the Keys if elected to the Council.)
 There are also joint sittings of the Tynwald Court (the two branches together).